-- 5.1.1 The Stevington Neighbourhood Development Plan will have no unforeseen likely significant effects on the qualifying features of the two European sites identified in addition to those in the HRA of the Bedford Borough Local Plan to 2030 (Bodsey Ecology, 2018). - 5.1.2 The developments included in this Stevington Neighbourhood Development Plan could contribute to the likely significant effects on qualifying features of the European sites already identified as possible in the HRA of the Bedford Borough Local Plan to 2030.
-All sites close to the River Great Ouse require an appropriate assessment to ascertain that avoidance and mitigation measures are sufficient to prevent any significant effects.
+- 5.1.1 The Bletsoe Draft Neighbourhood Plan (September 2018, Consultation version) (BNP) will have no unforeseen likely significant effects on the qualifying features of the two European sites identified in addition to those in the HRA of the Bedford Borough Local Plan to 2030 (Bodsey Ecology, 2018). - 5.1.2 The developments included in the BNP will not contribute to the likely significant effects on qualifying features of the European sites identified as possible in the HRA of the Bedford Borough Local Plan to 2030 as there are not ecological pathways that connect Bletsoe to them. - 5.1.3 As all European sites are screened out at AA Stage 1 no further action is required i.e. there is no need for AA Stage 2 Appropriate Assessment.